Uyanide/AuTUMoodle/README.md

        -t autumoodle:latest \
        /path/to/AuTUMoodle/repository
      ```

+     explained:

+     - `PUID` and `PGID` build arguments are used to set the user and group id inside the container to match those of the host user, so that files created by the container will have the correct ownership on the host machine.
+     - `-t autumoodle:latest` tags the built image with the name `autumoodle` and tag `latest`.
+     - `/path/to/AuTUMoodle/repository` should be replaced with the actual path to the cloned/extracted AuTUMoodle repository on your machine.

   2. Run the container, mapping the configuration file and necessary directories, and passing in the credentials via environment variables: